anushkapunekar/chatgptclone-mern-ai/README.md

 //for text to appear one after another we used a library named reacttype animation , install it and import the required material from the site to our homepage
 //for changing human pic in the chat we used usestate hook in homepage
 //until now it wont be responsive so we used media query and gave the instruction just go through the css
+//for starting the button ofget strated in home page we used z-index=-1

+//for making chats we made a component chtalist , created the chatlist column and provided css
+//moving towards the dashboard page we provide 3 options to user along with the links.
+//basically we created 3 options here along with a form to search